Jerdal-F/TRMM-Manager/.github/SECURITY.md

 The **main** branch is actively developed and supported.
 Security fixes and patches will be applied to the latest commit on `main`.

 ## Reporting a Vulnerability
+**Do not create a public GitHub issue or discussion post.
+This could put the security of other users at risk.**

 If you discover a security vulnerability in TRMM-Manager, please follow our responsible disclosure process: